Install empiricaldist if we don't already have it

 To answer this question, I will use data from the National Longitudinal Survey of Youth 1997 (NLSY97), which “follows the lives of a sample of 8,984 American youth born between 1980-84”.
 The public data set includes the participants’ scores on several standardized tests, including the tests most often used in college admissions, the SAT and ACT.

-I used the NLS Investigator to create excerpt that contains the variables I’ll use for this analysis.
-With their permission, I can redistribute this except.
+I used the NLS Investigator to create an excerpt that contains the variables I’ll use for this analysis.
+With their permission, I can redistribute this excerpt.
 The following cell downloads the data.

 (8984, 29)